 - Most parents wrongly assume that their child doesn’t need to see a dentist before they are three.

-- Of all early primary school children, a quarter of them has tooth decay that requires filling.
+- Of all early primary school children, a quarter of them have tooth decay that requires filling.
 One in 10 requires tooth pulling (extraction).

 - One-third of children aren’t brushing their teeth twice a day.